-Based on NNC criteria, Sunshine Lake and the Sunrise Waterway would be considered to be impaired for phosphorous only if TP concentrations exceeded 0.09 mg TP/L, and if values exceeded that threshold value on a frequent enough basis.
-As shown in Table 1, the annual geometric mean values for the lake, the waterway and the lake and waterway combined are all lower than the relevant regulatory criterion for TP.
-Figure 13 shows that there was one location which exceeded the criterion during an isolated event (LKWQ-5 in March 2021).
-Figure 13 also shows that if chlorophyll-a values were to exceed 20 μ g/L as a geometric mean, the relevant TP criterion would have been exceeded at all locations in the Waterway and most sampling events within the Lake (only exception was in August 2021).
-These results suggest that the County should continue to carefully manage and monitor the lake, lest the chlorophyll-a values increase to a level such that the annual geometric mean would exceed 20 μ g/L. If such a condition was to arise, the target TP concentration would decrease to a value low enough that the lake and waterway would likely become impaired for phosphorus.
+Based on NNC criteria, Sunshine Lake and the Sunrise Waterway would be considered to be impaired for phosphorous only if TP concentrations exceeded 0.09 mg TP/L, and only if values exceeded that threshold value on a frequent enough basis.
+As shown in Table 1, the annual geometric mean values for the lake, the waterway, and the lake and waterway combined are all lower than the relevant regulatory criterion for TP.
+Figure 13 shows that no location exceeded the criterion.
+Figure 13 also shows that if chlorophyll-a values were to exceed 20 μg/L as a geometric mean, the relevant TP criterion would have been exceeded at most locations in the Waterway and some sampling events within the Lake (except for August and November 2022).
+Ongoing quarterly monitoring is recommended to ensure that water quality does not degrade to a level that the annual geometric mean would exceed 20 μg/L. If such a condition was to arise, the target TP concentration would decrease to a value low enough that the lake and waterway would likely become impaired for phosphorus.

 Based on the non-exceedance of the 20 μ g chlorophyll-a/L NNC criterion, Sunshine Lake and the Sunrise Waterway would be considered to be impaired for nitrogen only if TN concentrations exceeded 1.91 mg TN/L, and if values exceeded that threshold value on a frequent enough basis.
-As shown in Table 1, the annual geometric mean values for the lake, the waterway and the lake and waterway combined are well below the appropriate regulatory criterion for TN.
-Figure 14 shows that there are no examples where a location or sampling event exceeded that criterion.
-As was the case with phosphorus, these results suggest that the County should continue to carefully manage and monitor the lake, lest the chlorophyll-a values increase to a level such that the annual geometric mean would exceed 20 μ g/L.
+As shown in Table 1, the annual geometric mean values for the lake, the waterway and the lake, and waterway combined are well below the appropriate regulatory criterion for TN.
+Figure 14 shows that there is only one example where a location or sampling event exceeded that criterion (WWWQ-2 in August 2022).
+As was the case with phosphorus, these results suggest that the County should continue to carefully manage and monitor the lake to make sure the chlorophyll-a values are not increasing to a level such that the annual geometric mean would exceed 20 μ g/L.

-Figure 15 displays the chlorophyll-a data as the averages of each quarterly trip over the entire monitoring effort, from October 2015 to August 2021.
+Figure 15 displays the chlorophyll-a data as the averages of each quarterly trip over the entire monitoring effort, from October 2015 to November 2022.
 The data displayed in Figure 15 show a pattern of increased trends in chlorophyll-a from April of 2016 until May of 2018.
 This was followed by a stabilization in values from May 2018 to August 2018 in both the lake and waterway.
 Elevated chlorophyll-a concentrations were observed in August 2019 in both the lake and waterway.
-More recently, the majority of sampling events have concentrations below 20 μ g/L.
+More recently, most sampling events have concentrations trending lower, with one exception above 20 μg/L (WWWQ3 in August 2022).